linickx/docker-spideroak-ubi8/README.md

 ## SpiderOak CLI Parameters

-By default, SpiderOakOne starts with `-v --headless` if you want to do something else like `--batchmode` then set the environment variable `$HEADLESS_PARAMETERS`
+By default, SpiderOakOne starts with `--headless` if you want to do something else like `--batchmode` then set the environment variable `$HEADLESS_PARAMETERS`